Use cases

 Because of the requirements associated with data collection, the process can be time-consuming and disruptive.
 However, there’s little to no room for cutting corners: even after collection, it is important to check the quality of the collected data as it is delivered.
 These checks are part of the validation stage of the collection process.

 With the data properly mapped and now under control due to collection, it’s time to begin processing it.
 During the processing phrase, data is analyzed and prepared for review.
-This is where data is culled prior to review, in order to cut down on the amount of data the reviewers eventually must sift through.
-Unlike mapping and collection, processing isn’t always an essential part of the investigation: Sometimes, especially during law enforcement investigations, the requestor asks for the raw data sets to be delivered.
-Even when this is the case, the raw data should also be processed by the investigation, during the execution of the so-called shadow investigation which is held based on the knowledge provided to the investigation by the requestor.
+This is where data is culled prior to review, cutting down on the amount of data the reviewers eventually must sift through.
+Unlike mapping and collection, processing isn’t always an essential part of the investigation.
+Sometimes, especially during law enforcement investigations, the requestor asks for the raw data sets to be delivered.

 Data culling is pinpointing documents based on a certain set of criteria, such as keywords and date ranges, which would be isolated from the document review.
 There are three common methods of data culling:

-That isn’t to say processing isn’t useful.
-Unless the requestor explicitly requests (or requires) data be unprocessed, processing it prior to handing off to reviewers can help save time, effort, and resources by reducing the raw amount of data to be reviewed.
-Tools need to be in place for data to be culled properly: during the processing stage, as any part of an investigation, as defensibility remains essential.
-Specialized eDiscovery tools are built for this purpose, and cull data in such a way that the processing itself is documented, allowing recipients to retrace the steps taken to cull data, so they can rest assured that the culling has not removed data that could be instrumental to the purposes of their request.
+Processing data prior to handing off to reviewers can help save time, effort, and resources by reducing the raw amount of data to be reviewed, enabling or enhancing the ability to search the data, and improving the accuracy of searches.
+Tools need to be in place for data to be culled properly during the processing stage, as defensibility remains essential.
+Specialized eDiscovery tools are built for this purpose, and cull data in such a way that the processing itself is documented, allowing recipients to retrace the steps taken to cull data so they can rest assured that the culling has not removed data that could be instrumental to the purposes of their request.

-Non-searchable objects may sound like something that doesn’t come up frequently, but think about scanned receipts for example: those aren’t readily searchable.
+Non-searchable objects may sound like something that doesn’t come up frequently but think about scanned receipts: those aren’t readily searchable.
 In addition to scanned documents, PDF files, bitmaps, video/audio files, etc. are all non-searchable by default, and need processing to be made readable by a search tool. eDiscovery tools may use automatic OCR (optical character recognition) and/or audio search to transcribe sound files.
 Through these methods, eDiscovery tools transform the non-searchable into a format both human and machine reviewers can work with.

 Once extracted, the culling stage of the processing can begin.
 At the very least, tools should ensure the data is without double entries through what’s called deduplication.
 More advanced tools (such as Reveal) enable users to cull data by using filters and queries, reducing the amount of data eligible for review.

-Finally, after all that work to map, collect, and process the data involved in the investigation, it’s time to start doing what the investigation has been wanting to do since before data mapping was but a glimmer in the eye of the Case Manager: investigate.
+Finally, after all that work to map, collect, and process the data involved in the investigation, it’s time to start doing what the investigator has been wanting to do since before data mapping was but a glimmer in the eye of the case manager: investigate.
 Reviewing and analyzing data are a package deal here: reviewing data simply means evaluating the data for relevance, while analyzing evaluates that relevant data for content and context.

 For the purposes of this document, the focus will be on the review phase.
-Although analysis is an important part of the process as a whole, we’ll not discuss it in-depth here: it is exceedingly difficult to standardize weighing context and content in a dataset as that process is obviously very much defined by the content and context.
+Although analysis is an important part of the process, we’ll not discuss it in-depth here.
+It is exceedingly difficult to standardize weighing context and content in a dataset as that process is obviously very much defined by the content and context.
 There are a few notes however, and we’ll get to these towards the end of this section.

-The review strategy means setting up (or putting in place) protocols that define how the review will be conducted, set up a timetable, and establish terminology to be used for tags, codes and annotations.
-If the dataset contains some amount of foreign-language materials, the strategy should define if this should be left as-is, machine translated, or (if possible) translated by humans.
-If tools permit, the usage of Technology Assisted Review (TAR) should be noted here as well.
+The review strategy means setting up (or putting in place) protocols that define how the review will be conducted, setting up a timetable, and establishing terminology to be used for tags, codes and annotations.
+If the dataset contains foreign-language materials, the strategy should define if this should be left as is, machine translated, or translated by humans.
+If tools and circumstances permit, the usage of Technology Assisted Review (TAR) should be noted here as well.
 Finally, a protocol for handling sensitive, confidential, or privileged data should be put in place.

 With the dataset accounted for and the strategies and tools in place, the review can begin.
-While the data is weighed for relevance, detailed logs should be kept, so it can be included later during the presentation of the data as a technical report.
+While the data is weighed for relevance, detailed logs should be kept, so that information can be included later during the presentation of the data as a technical report.

 The low-tech way of reviewing is, as the name implies, low-tech.
 It mostly consists of reviewers sifting through data manually and weighing documents for relevance individually.
 Though it is most definitely the classic way of handling discovery, it is also by far the most time-consuming, labor intensive, and error prone.

-Through no fault of their own, at the end of the day, reviewers are human.
+At the end of the day, reviewers are human.
 That means the droning, repetitive nature of reviewing will eventually get to them, which invariably leads to mistakes, inconsistency, or concentration lapses.
-Also, since humans are only equipped with a single pair of hands and eyes, they’re fairly limited in terms of how much data can go through their hands for them to see.
+Also, since humans are only equipped with a single pair of hands and eyes, they’re limited in terms of how much data can go through their hands for them to see.
 This means low-tech manual review tends to take a lot of time.

 Conversely, the high-tech way of reviewing means using an eDiscovery solution to help mitigate the limitations of human reviewers.
-Modern eDiscovery software has advanced tools to quickly and automatically cull irrelevant data from a set using Technology Assisted Review (TAR), a process through which a reviewer ‘trains’ the solution, powered by Artificial Intelligence (AI) to tell the difference between relevant and irrelevant data.
-Once the AI understands the difference, it can classify documents based on input from reviewers, in order to expedite the organization and prioritization of the dataset.
+Modern eDiscovery software has advanced tools to quickly and automatically cull irrelevant data from a set using technology assisted review (TAR), a process through which a reviewer ‘trains’ the solution, powered by artificial intelligence (AI) to tell the difference between relevant and irrelevant data.
+Once the AI understands the difference, it can classify documents based on input from reviewers, thus expediting the organization and prioritization of the dataset.
 This classification may include broad topics pertaining to discovery responsiveness, privilege, and other designated issues.

-TAR can dramatically cut down the time (and cost) of reviewing, as reviewers now only need to review a dataset pre-selected for relevance.
-Of course, the input process for the AI’s training set will be documented in order to preserve defensibility.
-It’s important to note that TAR doesn’t mean human reviewers are not involved at all; verification remains important – the A in TAR stands for Assisted, not Autonomous.
+TAR can dramatically cut down the time and cost of reviewing, as reviewers now only need to review a dataset pre-selected for relevance.
+Of course, the input process for the AI’s training set will be documented to preserve defensibility.
+It’s important to note that TAR doesn’t mean human reviewers are not involved at all; verification remains important – the A in TAR stands for assisted, not autonomous.

-Regardless of which method of review is used, the end of the review phase yields a culled dataset comprised of only relevant material.
+Regardless of which method of review is used, the goal of the review phase is to yield a culled dataset comprised only of relevant material.

-Whether or not review is the final step depends on the context of the investigation.
-If it concerns an external request, the review dataset moves directly to the presentation phase.
-For internal investigations, the review dataset will need to be analyzed as well.
-If the information request originates externally, the analysis will be performed by the requestor.
+Whether review is the final step depends on the context of the investigation.
+If it concerns an external request, the review dataset may move directly to the production and presentation phases.
+For internal investigations, the review dataset may need to be analyzed as well.
+If the information request originates externally, the analysis might be performed by the requestor.
 No matter who does the analysis, this part of the process may create a feedback loop: if analysis shows that the dataset is missing information, the review process starts up again to provide it.
 If it turns out the missing information is not present in the review dataset, the loop-back can go all the way back to the identification phase.

 The final phase of the investigation combines two phases of the EDRM model.
 For the purposes of this document, we will assume the investigation has occurred at the behest of an external party, which means we pick up after review has concluded, and focus on producing the review dataset for analysis by the requester.